Sunshine's Secondary ESL Studio

 Conclusion: Give Your B2 Students the Confidence to Speak

-If you’re looking for fresh, teen-friendly B2 ESL speaking activities, my B2 ESL Conversation Starter Cards might be just the thing.
-With 80 prompts across 10 categories, they’re designed to do exactly what this post is about: actually get teens talking.
+If you’re looking for structured B2 ESL speaking activities, my B2 ESL Conversation Starter Cards might be just the thing.

 Leave a Comment